purnelldj/gnssir_rt/README.md

 ```

 ## How to use the code
-SNR data can be coverted to 'arcs' and then to a water level spline.
 Below is an example of how to process one day of data from Saint-Joseph-de-la-Rive.

 ### Step 1: initialise localproc directory
 ```